 What is the Difference Between Company Name and Business Name in Nigeria?

 A company name in Nigeria is a separate legal entity from its owners.
 A company needs to have a minimum of 2 members.
-A business name can be formed by one or more persons, sole proprietorship or partnership.
+To register company name in Nigeria, you need one or more persons, sole proprietorship or partnership.
 Carrying a business under a business name means no legal entity with liability has been created.

 How to Register a Company in Nigeria Online